The Sycamore Group

 This is a work in progress, as we continue to develop a better understanding of the threats to the American Democratic Republic.
 We welcome your input.

 The grid below shows the threats that we have identified within each category.
-You can download a PDF here.
+You can download a PDF of this document here.

-The threats are discussed at greater length in a narrative document that is also part of this project.
-Each threat is linked to the part of the narrative that describes it.
-You can see the whole narrative here, or download it here.
+The threats are discussed at greater length in a narrative document, White Paper #2, that is also part of this project.
+In the Grid, each threat is linked to the part of the narrative that describes it.
+You can see the whole narrative online here, or download it here.

 You can find a bibliography of our sources here.